 A saltwater pool is powered by a salt chlorinator.
 It’s a system that turns a small amount of salt into chlorine, which keeps your pool clean.
 Chlorine is produced naturally instead of added by the pool owners.

 - Salt Cells

 The control box is the brain of the operation.
 It generates the electricity used by the cell.
 Additionally, it houses an LCD screen or other system to display alerts and other info.
 The control box connects to the home’s electrical system.

 The salt cell is an electrolytic converter installed on the return line behind the filter, heater, and pump.
 When water passes through the cell, a low-level electrical charge converts dissolved salt into chlorine.
-The chlorinated water returns to the pool, where it kills bacteria and prevents algae growth.
+The chlorinated water returns to the pool, killing bacteria and preventing algae growth.

 It’s a cylinder, usually around a foot-and-a-half long, placed into the water line.
 It’s typically located a few feet from the control box, which it’s connected to with a cord.

 Signs of a Potential Problem

 Understanding when a salt cell might need replacement isn’t always easy.
 Many problems that can occur within the system produce similar symptoms to one another.
 New saltwater pool owners often mistakenly blame a faulty cell when the real issue lies elsewhere.